cooperhammond/irs/README.md

  - `binary_directory`: a path specifying where the downloaded binaries should be placed
  - `music_directory`: a path specifying where downloaded mp3s should be placed.
+ - `search_terms`: additional search terms to plug into youtube, which can be potentially useful for not grabbing erroneous audio.
  - `filename_pattern`: a pattern for the output filename of the mp3
  - `directory_pattern`: a pattern for the folder structure your mp3s are saved in
  - `client_key`: a client key from your spotify API application